mariuselv/hdlTool/README.md

-HDL_Tool is a program that will help running VHDL simulations:
+HDLTool is a program that will help running VHDL simulations:

 - [X] Automatic dependency detection
 - [X] Compiling